 If you can’t train people at your original location or are having difficulties getting existing employees to man your other stores, you’ll need to establish a robust training program to get people up to speed.
 Consider online training or have one of your seasoned employees carry it out.

 5. Check in regularly with all your stores

-The cliché “out of site, out of mind” can easily become true when you’re running several stores.
+The cliché “out of sight, out of mind” can easily become true when you’re running several stores.
 That’s why regular communication is critical when you’re a multi-outlet retailer.
 If you can, conduct regular site visits so you can see first-hand how each store is doing.
 If this isn’t feasible, then at least jump on regular calls with store managers so you can see how they’re doing.
-Be sure to have an agenda for each meeting to ensure that you don’t miss out on any important points.
+Be sure to have an agenda for each

 - Sales (per hour, day, month, as well as per square foot)